msupply-foundation/conforma-web-app/docs/public/content/demo/demo_guide/index.md

 Once it has been reviewed, you'll receive an email stating your company has been created in the system, and your Dashboard will show you now have permission to apply for a licence.

-### 3. Apply for a license for your company to register products
+### 3. Apply for a licence for your company to register products

 Further applications must be done on behalf of the company you registered, so please make sure you are logged in with your company selected -- your company name (and logo) should show in the main header.
 If it's not there, try logging out and in again, and be sure to select your company name if asked during the login process.

-Now, from the Dashboard, you should see a link to "Start a new Company License -- Modern medicines or Medical devices".
+Now, from the Dashboard, you should see a link to "Start a new Company Licence -- Modern medicines or Medical devices".
 Follow this link and complete the application as before.

 Then wait to have your application reviewed.
 Be aware that you may be required to make amendments to your application if a reviewer requests it.